o3de/o3de.org/content/docs/user-guide/assets/overview/_index.md

 ## Asset Processing

-Each input asset type has a default set of rules for processing that can be customized.
-For graphics and animation assets, O3DE provides tools such as **Scene Settings** and **Texture Settings** that you can use to create custom processing rules on an individual asset basis.
-With Texture Settings, for example, you can specify how a texture is used, and how it's sampled and filtered.
-With Scene Settings, you can specify what meshes, skeletons, and motions to process from an `.fbx` file, and how physics colliders are generated.
+Each source asset type has a default set of rules for processing that can be customized.
+For graphics and animation assets, O3DE provides tools such as **Scene Settings** and **Texture Settings** that you can use to create custom processing rules on an individual source asset basis.
+With Texture Settings, for example, you can specify how a texture source asset is used, and how it's sampled and filtered.
+With Scene Settings, you can specify what meshes, skeletons, and motions to process from an `.fbx` source asset, and how physics colliders are generated.

 When the asset processing rules are customized, the options are stored in an `.assetinfo` sidecar file.
-If Asset Processor finds an `.assetinfo` associated with an asset, the asset is processed according to the options in the `.assetinfo` file.
-Otherwise, Asset Processor uses default rules to process the asset.
+If Asset Processor finds an `.assetinfo` associated with a source asset, the source asset is processed according to the options in the `.assetinfo` file.
+Otherwise, Asset Processor uses default rules to process the source asset.

 If you have many assets to process, you might find using the Texture Settings and Scene Settings tools time consuming.
 The `.assetinfo` sidecar file is in JSON format and you can automate the generation and modification of `.assetinfo` files with Python.
 It is possible, for example, to script the export process from a DCC application, so that an `.assetinfo` file is automatically generated for the `.fbx` file.
 Many assets in O3DE are JSON formatted: `.material`, `.prefab`, and `.physicsmaterial` files, for example, can all be automatically generated and modified with Python.

 Python can also be used to customize asset processing.
 Python scripts can be run during asset processing to modify how asset data is generated and output, and Python Asset Builder provides a way to create custom asset processing jobs.
 For more information, refer to [Process custom assets with Python Asset Builder](../builder/intro).